EduPH/EduPH.github.io/about.md

 ---

 Hey there!
-I am Eduardo, and I am a Ph.D. student at the University of Seville, Spain.
+I am Eduardo.
 I do research in Mathematics, specifically bridging Artificial Neural Networks with Computational Topology.

 This blog aims to make my research more accessible.
 However, I might